 - South Hall 1516

 Amy Propen teaches courses in rhetoric and professional writing, including Writing About Sustainability, Multimedia Writing, and the Seminar in Document Design and Production.
 Her research interests focus broadly on visual-material and environmental rhetorics and rhetoric as advocacy.
-Her new book, Visualizing Posthuman Conservation in the Age of the Anthropocene, will be published in September 2018 with The Ohio State University Press.
+Her new book, Visualizing Posthuman Conservation in the Age of the Anthropocene, was published in September 2018 with The Ohio State University Press.
 Download the promotional flyer here.

 Bob Samuels teaches Writing for Public Discourse (105PD), Writing for the Social Sciences (109SS), Writing for the Teaching Professions (109ED), and Rhetoric and Writing (105R).